Loading...

 Biomechanical and Ergonomic Analysis of Joint Mobilisation Tasks in Physical Therapy

-Project for an exercise science course taken at UoA.
-I investigated whether performing joint mobilisation tasks increased the risk of work-related musculoskeletal disorders (WMSDs) for physiotherapists.
+[UoA exercise science project] I investigated whether performing joint mobilisation tasks increased the risk of work-related musculoskeletal disorders (WMSDs) for physiotherapists.
 I analysed motion capture data using existing software to find RULA and REBA scores, low back compression forces, and joint strength capabilities at the most awkward posture for each task and subject.
 I then used R to perform two-way mixed ANOVA for each dependent variable.
 I found that all three tasks investigated can increase the risk of WMSDs for male and female physiotherapists.